 My artwork in the show:

-REVIEW ON RECENT MUSEUM SOLO EXHIBITION at MUSEUM of the AFRICAN DIASPORA:
+REVIEW ON MY 2017 SOLO EXHIBITION at MUSEUM of the AFRICAN DIASPORA (MoAD):

 Write-up in SF Weekly by art critic Jonathan Curiel on my recent museum solo art exhibit, Antebellum Appropriations, at Museum of the African Diaspora in San Francisco, which ran from April 29 – June 25, 2017.